-4.3.
+4.3.1.
 An offer of a slip assignment must be accepted within 5 days following notification.
-If the person does not accept the slip within the above time period then the next applicant will be offered the slip.
-Failure to accept an adequate slip will be considered a slip rejection.
+If the person does not accept the slip or fails to respond to the offer within the above time period then the next applicant will be offered the slip.
+Failure to accept or to respond to an offer of an adequate slip will be considered a slip rejection.

 4.4.
-Applicants may reject an adequate slip offer twice.
-Upon a third rejection, the applicant will be placed at the bottom of the waiting list.
-Only one rejection penalty can be accrued in a Slip Permit year.
+Applicants may reject an adequate slip offer.
+Upon a second rejection, the applicant will be placed on the Inactive component of the Slip Waiting List.
+Only one slip rejection penalty can be accrued in a Slip Permit year.